-It’s a dog-eat-dog marketplace.
-That’s why learning how to do a competitive analysis is so crucial for marketers who want to beat the competition.
+It’s a dog-eat-dog world out there.
+That’s why competitive analysis is an essential skill for marketers who want to beat the competition.

 Conducting a marketing competitive analysis helps you: